The Real Estate Law Review: United Kingdom - England & Wales

 Overview of real estate activity

 Alternative assets have become an established part of the investment market, alongside the traditional office, retail and industrial sectors.
-The build-to-rent boom continues as institutional investors look to increase their market share and there has been an increase in the number of new projects in the construction pipeline, both in London and the regions.
-Confidence remains high for operators in the specialist retirement living and student housing sectors, where major institutional investors have increased their portfolios.
-For example, Legal & General has entered into a £4 billion partnership with Oxford University to provide student and staff accommodation and innovation space.
-The hotel and leisure sector has continued to reap the rewards of a weak pound.
-Numbers of foreign tourists remain strong and increasing numbers of UK residents are taking staycations.
+The build-to-rent boom continued as institutional investors looked to increase their market share and there has been an increase in the number of new projects in the construction pipeline, both in London and the regions.
+Despite immediate covid-19 related operational difficulties, confidence remains high for operators in the specialist retirement living and student housing sectors, where major institutional investors are looking to increase their portfolios.
+For example, Legal & General entered into a £4 billion partnership with Oxford University to provide student and staff accommodation, as well as innovation space.
+The hotel and leisure sector is desperate for a return to healthy occupancy rates.
+Confidence in the travel industry is essential, with foreign tourists required to fill an increasing number of available beds.
 More than 200 new hotels are currently planned for London, including the redevelopment of the former American Embassy on Grosvenor Square into a 137-bedroom luxury hotel.
-If the government wishes to preserve the UK's attraction to overseas visitors post-Brexit, it cannot rely on sterling's slump forever and investment in major transport infrastructure projects, including Heathrow, Crossrail 2 and HS2, remains crucial.
-Alternative real estate assets have helped to create a more dynamic investment market, offering exciting opportunities in this rapidly evolving and increasingly important sector.
+Alternative real estate assets seem likely to offer opportunities as investors are forced to be more flexible in their quest for growth in this rapidly evolving and increasingly important sector.

 Overseas investors are able to own, sell and lease real estate in England and Wales without any legal restrictions.
 A legal opinion may be required to confirm that an overseas investor has legal power to enter into a transaction involving property in England and Wales, to deal with the property and to execute the relevant documents.